knime-ip/knip-deeplearning4j/README.md

 KNIME Image Processing - Deeplearning4J Integration
 --------------
 ### About
 Additional nodes and functionality for the [KNIME Deeplearning4J Integration - Image Processing](https://tech.knime.org/deeplearning4j-imageprocessing).
-Currently this plugin contains a converter form images into a DL4J compatible format as well as nodes to fetch popular image datasets from the internet and provide them in KNIME.
+Currently this plugin contains a converter from images into a DL4J compatible format as well as nodes to fetch popular image datasets from the internet and provide them in KNIME.

 ### Example
 ![Image](https://abload.de/img/knip_dl4j6lsiv.png)